-Generally speaking, the Western society does not talk much about death and dying.
+Generally speaking, Western society does not talk much about death and dying.
 It is mostly considered taboo yet all who have experienced the death of a loved one will tell you that it is very important to discuss end of life wishes.
 It is often captured under the term "Advance Care Planning".

 What is Advance Care Planning?

-Advance care planning involves thinking about, discussing with your family and close friends, and possibly documenting what types of health care you may or may not wish to receive - if you become seriously ill and/or unable to speak for yourself.
+Advance care planning involves thinking about, discussing with your family and close friends, and possibly documenting what types of health care you may or may not wish to receive should you become seriously ill and/or unable to speak for yourself.
 While it is top of mind once illness or accident strikes, this is actually something everyone needs to think about so that it is in place when the unforeseen happens.